mysterious-coding/base_entranced/README.md

 1 = when nextmap vote is called in round 2, a warning message appears (so you don't accidentally reset the timer going up when starting round 2)

+####/g_hideSpecLocation
+0 = teamchat between spectators shows location (default JK3)

+1 = remove useless location from teamchat between spectators, meaning you can now have a nice conversation in spec without annoying text like >Wrecked AT-AT< unnecessarily taking up space on every line

+####/g_denoteDead
+0 = normal teamchat when dead (default JK3)

+1 = (DEAD) message in teamchats from dead teammates

 ####/g_sexyDisruptor
 0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)